LISTEN TO THIS ARTICLE

 Let's talk about the cases where none of this works.
 First: adversarial inputs.
 If you're evaluating an output that's specifically designed to game the judge, all bets are off.
 Models can be prompt-injected to flip their judgments.
 A carefully crafted response can include subtle cues that trigger the judge's biases (verbose language, formal tone, hedging statements) even when the content is garbage.
 I've seen outputs that GPT-4 rates 9/10 that a domain expert would reject immediately because they're confident-sounding nonsense.
 Similar dynamics play out in The Red Team That Never Sleeps: When Small Models Attack Large Ones, where adversarial strategies exploit model vulnerabilities.

 Second: novel domains.
 Judges trained on general web text perform poorly on specialized domains where language use differs.
 Medical diagnosis, legal reasoning, advanced mathematics: these require domain expertise the judge doesn't have.
 A model that's never seen contract law can't reliably judge whether a legal argument is sound.
 It can judge surface fluency and coherence, but not correctness.
-Allkivi's work on language proficiency assessment found that LLM judges struggled with learner language specifically because it violated distributional norms.
-The models were trained on fluent text; errors looked wrong to them even when pedagogically valuable.
+The language proficiency assessment domain illustrates this gap well: Allkivi's 2026 work on Estonian learner text classification showed that carefully engineered linguistic features (lexical, morphological, and error-based) achieved around 90% accuracy at classifying CEFR proficiency levels, a task that requires understanding deliberate pedagogical use of language that violates fluency norms.
+LLM judges trained on fluent text would likely penalize learner errors even when those errors are pedagogically expected.

 Third: culturally specific content.
 LLMs trained primarily on English web text have limited understanding of non-English idioms, cultural references, and communication norms.
 A judge evaluating a Hindi customer support conversation might penalize culturally appropriate indirectness as "not answering the question," when that indirectness is the expected norm.
 Fedorova et al.'s OpenLID-v3 work on language identification highlights how even high-quality models struggle with closely related languages and regional variants.
 If the judge can't reliably identify what language it's evaluating, its content judgments become suspect.